jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ![TrickBot YARA Rule](../screenshots/yara/trickbot.yar.png)

+### Figure 15

-**Figure 15:** YARA detection rule used to identify TrickBot malware artifacts and suspicious indicators.
+YARA detection rule used to identify TrickBot malware artifacts and suspicious indicators.

+### References

+AWS Pricing Calculator User Guide: This guide provides detailed instructions on using the AWS Pricing Calculator to estimate costs for different AWS services.

 ---